myseq/myseq/README.md

 # About ZD
 Spends most of my time in learning things, such as:
  - Network security
- - Coding (Android apps, Python/Ruby)
+ - Coding (Android apps, Python/Ruby, Markdown)
  - Clouds (Google/Azure/AWS)
  - Kubernetes and docker/container
  - IoT (ESP8266 and Raspberry Pi)